os-js/osjs-database-auth/README.md

 // Create a database authentication instance const dbCli = dbAuth.cli({
-  connection: {
   // Change this to match your local database server
   type: 'mysql',
   host: 'localhost',
   username: 'osjsv3',
   password: 'secret',
   database: 'osjsv3',

   // See TypeORM documentation for more settings
-  }
 });

 // Then finally add 'dbCli' to the tasks array